SAP-samples/cloud-alm-api-examples/applications/kanban4calm/README.md

 ### How it works

-The app consists mainly of three files
+The app consists of three main files
 - [server/static/index.html](server/static/index.html) - Contains the client side code, a very simple bootstrap based application that uses SortableJS to create containers, fill them with tasks and manage the creation of new tasks, editing existing tasks and drag&drop to change the status
 - [server/server.js](server/server.js) - Contains the server side code that serves the client side coding, handles OAuth2 authentification and making the actual API calls (incl. a bit of filtering here and there)
 - [server/config.json](server/config.json) - Contains the URLs to the SAP Cloud ALM tenant API and the client credentials (client_id and client_secret) used for authentication.
 Please copy config.json.sample and adapt to you local needs